grafana/scenes/docusaurus/docs/scene-layout.md

 ### Step 2.
 Configure flexbox layout

 `SceneFlexLayout` allows flexbox behavior configuration.
-You can configuere the following properties:
+You can configure the following properties:

-- `direction` - configure the main axis of flexbox layout.
-Children placed within the layout will follow it's direction.
+- `direction` - Configures the main axis of flexbox layout.
+Children placed within the layout follow its direction.
-- `wrap` - configure behavior of layout children.
-By default, children will try to fit into one line.
+- `wrap` - Configures the behavior of layout children.
+By default, children try to fit into one line.

-By default SceneFlexLayout uses `row` direction.
-To create colum layout, try the following code:
+By default, `SceneFlexLayout` uses `row` direction.
+To create a column layout, use the following code:

 ```ts
 const myScene = new EmbeddedScene({